skyportal/skyportal/doc/setup.md

 ...
 error: incompatible pointer to integer conversion
 ```
-You may need to run `CFLAGS="-Wno-error=int-conversion" uv sync` instead to not treat this warning as an error.
+You may need to run `CFLAGS="-Wno-error=int-conversion" uv sync` instead to avoid treating this warning as an error.

 ---